paulsalem/skin.arctic.big/README.md

-ARCTIC mkII
+ARCTIC mkII   BIG
 ===========

-A modification of Black's xperience1080 skin, originally inspired by Hitcher's Alaska skin
+A modification of jurialmunkey ARTIC skin optimized to use with small TVs / Screens

-By jurialmunkey.